HariSekhon/Knowledge-Base/informatica.md

 You won't be able to see local users until they have activated their accounts via email invitation.

+### Job Monitoring

+Go to the UI applet `Monitor`.

+It will show you a list of `Running Jobs`.

+In the left-pane, you can select `All Jobs` to see past jobs that have failed.

+You can type `failed` in the top right search box and re-run failed jobs from the icon to the right end of the job row.

 ## Support

 Informatica Support URL: